Canada launches long-awaited auction of 5G spectrum

 The companies have defended themselves, saying the prices they charge are falling.

-Some 23 bidders including regional players such as Cogeco (CCA.TO) and Quebec's Videotron are participating in the process.
-Shaw Communications (SJRb.TO)did not apply to participate due to a $16 billion takeover bid from Rogers.
+Some 23 bidders including regional players such as Cogeco and Quebec’s Videotron are participating in the process.
+Shaw Communications did not apply to participate due to a $16 billion takeover bid from Rogers.
 Lawmakers and analysts have warned that market concentration will intensify if that acquisition proceeds.

 In May, after Canada’s telecoms regulator issued a ruling largely in favour of the big three on pricing for smaller companies’ access to broadband networks, internet service provider TekSavvy Inc withdrew from the auction, citing the decision.